tomjoht/learnapidoc/_docs/rest_api_specifications/pubapis_openapis_quickstart_stoplight.md

 path1: /restapispecifications.html
 redirect_from:
 - /learnapidoc/stoplight_studio_tutorial.html
-last-modified: 2021-04-04
+last-modified: 2021-04-05
 ---

-In [Introduction to the OpenAPI specification](pubapis_openapi_intro.html), I said you can create an OpenAPI specification document in several ways: (a) auto-generating it from annotations in your source code, (b) coding it by hand in an editor such as the Swagger Editor, and (c) using a GUI editor such as Stoplight Studio.
+You can create an OpenAPI specification document in several ways: (a) you can auto-generate it from annotations in your source code, (b) you can code it by hand in an editor such as the Swagger Editor, and (c) you can use a GUI editor such as Stoplight Studio.
 In this tutorial, I'll walk through the third approach: using Stoplight Studio, a GUI editor for modeling your API,  to create a valid OpenAPI specification, using the OpenWeatherMap as the sample API.

-{: .note}
-A more conceptual introduction to Stoplight Studio is available here: [Stoplight — visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).
+For a higher-level introduction to the Open API, see [Introduction to the OpenAPI specification](pubapis_openapi_intro.html).
+For a more conceptual introduction to Stoplight Studio is available here: [Stoplight — visual modeling tools for creating your OpenAPI spec](pubapis_stoplight.html).

 * TOC
 {:toc}

 ## Using a visual editor

-When you're faced with creating an OpenAPI spec for your API, you have to consider which approach you'll follow to create the OpenAPI spec &mdash; autogenerating from code annotations, from scratch in a code editor, or with a GUI editor?
-Why should you use a visual/GUI editor, which hides the code (unless you toggle the view open) instead of coding every detail of the spec by hand?
+When creating your OpenAPI specification document, why should you use a visual/GUI editor, which hides the code (unless you toggle the view open) instead of coding every detail of the spec by hand?

 All approaches have their merits.
 But if you don't work with the OpenAPI specification enough to remember all the fields and syntax for each property, or if you're learning it for the first time, trying to get the syntax valid in the raw code can be challenging.
 Coding it by hand leads to many errors and forces you to spend a lot of time troubleshooting why the syntax is invalid.

 Using an editor helps you avoid these errors and focus instead on the content.
-The less time you spend fiddling with syntax and more time focusing on content, the better the documentation's outcome.
-For more on this philosophy, read this post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).
+The less time you spend fiddling with syntax and more time fiddling on content, the better the documentation's outcome.
+For more on this philosophy (of not getting lost in the syntactical details of the spec, but instead focusing on content), read this post by Phil Sturgeon, who says Stoplight Studio is "an absolute game changer for API Design, and something I've been waiting for since I found out about it somewhere in 2018" ([Reinventing API Design with Stoplight Studio](https://phil.tech/2019/08/22/reinventing-api-design-stoplight-studio/)).

 ## Before we begin

 Before we begin the tutorial, note the following:

 * Stoplight Studio isn't the only GUI editor for creating OpenAPI specifications.
 You can also use [OpenAPI-GUI](https://mermade.github.io/openapi-gui/), [Apibldr](https://apibldr.com/), [SwaggerHub's visual editor](https://app.swaggerhub.com/help/ui/visual-editor), and others.
+However, I think Stoplight's editor is one of the most mature and user-friendly.
 * Although Stoplight has a commercial offering, their editor is free.
 In general, you can use the editor to create a valid specification and then choose the tool you want to use to render it (e.g., Stoplight, Redoc, Spectacle, Swagger UI, or some other display framework).
-My point is this: Once you have a valid OpenAPI specification, the spec can be rendered by many different frameworks.
+You can also publish directly on Stoplight as a host for your documentation.
+My point is this: Once you have a valid OpenAPI specification, you have a variety of publishing options.
 * Stoplight's platform gives you a nice path toward more comprehensive documentation, including not only API reference content but also [conceptual documentation](docconceptual.html) and [tutorial content](docapiscode.html).
 In short, you can create markdown files [similar to Stoplight Studio's documentation](https://meta.stoplight.io/docs/studio/README.md).
 Their platform lets you create a more seamless documentation experience for your readers across many different types of content.
 (This tutorial will only cover creating API reference content, though.)
-* Stoplight is one of the sponsors of my site.
+* Full disclaimer: Stoplight is one of the sponsors of my site.
 I would still recommend this approach regardless of any site sponsorship.
 It makes sense to use an editor when your content must conform to a highly technical syntax.

 ## What you'll build